UCL-Study-Group/CassandraApacheExample/README.md

 ## Introduction

-In our lecture, we where tasked with creating an presentation in which we showed a database, which would standout from the usual Relational and Document databases.
+In our lecture, we were tasked with creating a presentation in which we have to show a database, which would stand out from the usual Relational and Document databases.
 Apache Cassandra is one such database.
-Cassandra is setup in a funny middle ground, since it borrows a lot of the same properties you'd be familiar with from the typical Rational-database, it even uses a lot fo the same commands as queries.
+Cassandra is set up in a funny middle ground, since it borrows a lot of the same properties you'd be familiar with from the typical Relational-database, it even uses a lot of the same commands as queries.

 ## The setup process

 ### Setting up the Database

-To setup the database is fairly simple, considering you're using Docker to run it, which I presume you do, as you're here ;) But to starts or you can pull the latest images from Docker run using the following
+To set up the database is fairly simple, considering you're using Docker to run it, which I presume you do, as you're here ;)

+But to start, you can pull the latest images from Docker run using the following

 ```console
 docker pull cassandra:latest
 ```

-Or just skip it entirely by just running the image directly, along with a network, which we will be using to connect to t later
+Or just skip it entirely by just running the image directly, along with a network, which we will be using to connect to it later

 ```console
 docker network create cassandra